shredEngineer/MagnetiCalc/README.md

 ### Debugging

-If desired, MagnetiCalc can be *very* verbose about everything it is doing in the terminal:
+If desired, MagnetiCalc can be quite verbose about everything it is doing in the terminal:
 * Some modules are blacklisted in [`Debug.py`](magneticalc/Debug.py), but this can easily be changed.
 * Some modules also provide their own debug switches to increase the level of detail.